Communication channels for a CRM in Marketing

-Furthermore, the CRM Manager should know all existing user communication channels, their context, objectives to achieve with each of them and how they are measured aligning them with the company’s marketing strategy.
+Furthermore, the CRM Manager should know all existing user communication channels, their context, and objectives.
+The manager should also know how to measure them, aligning results with the company’s marketing strategy.

 The main contexts for the communication with the customers are engagement, customer support and communications for the customer lifecycle management.